Education

 • student transportation

-• ensuring funding for First Nations schools remains predictable from year to year
+• ensuring funding for First Nations schools on reserve remains predictable from year to year

-• $515 million over 5 years and $112 million ongoing, to support before and after-school programming for First Nations children on reserve which was announced as part of the Canada-wide child care strategy
+Budget 2021 also included $515 million over 5 years and $112 million ongoing, to support before and after-school programming for First Nations children on reserve which was announced as part of the Canada-wide child care strategy.

 Recent progress

-As of November 2022, Indigenous Services Canada (ISC) completed 9 regional education agreements with First Nations partners under the Education Transformation policy.
-Discussions are also underway with over 60 other First Nations partners to advance education agreements across the country (in Alberta, Saskatchewan, Manitoba, Ontario, Quebec and Atlantic).
+As of June 2023, Indigenous Services Canada had concluded and signed 10 regional education agreements with First Nations partners under the Education Transformation policy co-developed framework.
+Discussions are also underway with over 50 First Nations and First Nations education organizations to advance education agreements across the country.

-First Nations have been leading engagements to support the development of the upcoming First Nations regional post-secondary education (PSE) models.
-These engagements are intended to enable a transition from the current suite of PSE programs to holistic approaches/systems that are directed by First Nations and even more responsive to local post-secondary education priorities and needs.
-These ongoing dialogues continue to inform future direction of post-secondary education structural development in the hands of First Nations.
+First Nations have been leading engagement to support the development of First Nations regional post-secondary education models.
+This engagement is intended to enable a transition from the current suite of First Nations post-secondary education programming to holistic approaches and systems that are directed by First Nations and even more responsive to local post-secondary education priorities and needs.
+Analysis of the engagement narratives submitted to date will begin in early 2024.

 Next steps

-During 2023 to 2024, the ISC will continue to implement co-developed distinctions-based post-secondary education strategies for First Nations, Inuit and Métis Nation students.
-In addition, Indigenous Services Canada will support the implementation of First Nations-led long-term regional PSE models that further advance First Nations control over First Nations education.
+In fiscal year 2023 to 2024 the department will continue to implement co-developed distinctions-based post-secondary education strategies for First Nations, Inuit and Métis Nation recipients.
+In addition, Indigenous Services Canada will support the implementation of First Nations-led regional post-secondary education models that further advance First Nations control over First Nations education.

 Employment